Acute and chronic gastritis due to Helicobacter pylori

 The causes, natural history, and therapeutic implications of gastropathy differ from gastritis:

-●Gastropathy is usually caused by irritants such as drugs (eg, nonsteroidal antiinflammatory agents), alcohol, bile, circulatory failure, and chronic congestion.
+●Gastropathy is usually caused by drugs (eg, nonsteroidal antiinflammatory agents), alcohol, bile, circulatory failure, or chronic congestion.

-●Gastritis is usually due to infectious agents (such as Helicobacter pylori) and autoimmune and hypersensitivity reactions.
+●Gastritis is usually caused by infectious agents (such as Helicobacter pylori) or autoimmune and hypersensitivity reactions, although in many cases the cause of the gastritis is unknown.

 - Dixon MF, Genta RM, Yardley JH, Correa P. Classification and grading of gastritis.
 The updated Sydney System.
 International Workshop on the Histopathology of Gastritis, Houston 1994.
 Am J Surg Pathol 1996; 20:1161.